nuxt/content/docs/content/en/themes/docs.md

 - `layout` (`String`) <badge>v0.4.0+</badge>
   - The layout of your documentation (defaults to `default`).
 Can be changed to `single` to have a one-page doc.
 - `algolia` (`Object`) <badge>v0.7.0+</badge>
   - This option allows you to use [Algolia DocSearch](https://docsearch.algolia.com) to replace the simple built-in search.
-In order to enable it, you need to provide at least the apiKey and the indexName:
+In order to enable it, you need to provide at least the `apiKey` and the `indexName`:
     ```json
     "algolia": {
         "apiKey": "<API_KEY>",